TheRaj71/AnarchyBay/backend/README.md

-# BitShelf Backend
+# Anarchy Bay Backend

-The backend service for BitShelf, a platform for discovering and exploring trending digital content.
+The backend service for Anarchy Bay, a platform for discovering and exploring trending digital content.

 ## Overview